Gaotianchen97/Academic-Literature-Recommendation-in-Large-scale-Citation-Networks/README.md

 # Academic-Literature-Recommendation-in-Large-scale-Citation-Networks
 This repository shares the data from the paper “Academic Literature Recommendation in Large-scale Citation Networks Enhanced by Large Language Models” authored by Kun Liu, Yan Zhang, Rui Pan, Tianchen Gao, and Hansheng Wang.

-If citation is needed, please follow the format below,
+If you use the data, please cite our paper.

 @misc{liu2025academicliteraturerecommendationlargescale,
       title={Academic Literature Recommendation in Large-scale Citation Networks Enhanced by Large Language Models},